cs0320-f25/typescript-csv-SiBh744/README.md

     - Accordingly, the header should be included or ignored in the final output

     Extensability
+    4. User Story:
-    4. As a user, I have the ability to add type checking to my CSV so that I can validate that I am inputting the correct types of data Acceptance Criteria:
+    As a user, I have the ability to add type checking to my CSV so that I can validate that I am inputting the correct types of data Acceptance Criteria:
     - If a user inputs a file, they should be asked if the data is of some